-- member shall, as an alternative to payment of a Fair Share Service Fee, pay an equal amount to one of the following: the Modesto Junior College Foundation, the Columbia College Foundation, or the United Way. - 24.4 The Yosemite Faculty Association agrees to provide the District with thirty (30) days advance notice of any change in dues or Fair Share Service Fee structure following notification of such changes to the YFA membership and FSSF payers. - 24.5 With respect to all authorized sums deducted by the District for membership dues and Fair Share Service Fee, the District agrees to promptly remit such monies to YFA along with the alphabetical list of all unit members having dues, FSSF's, or contributions automatically deducted with their salary. - 24.6 The Yosemite Faculty Association shall indemnify and hold the District, its members, officers or agents, individually or collectively, harmless from any and all claims, demands, suits or any other action arising from the organizational security provisions contained herein.
+- 24.2 The District shall implement automatic payroll deductions for all current probationary, temporary, regular (tenured), and part-time certificated faculty Association members in accordance with the District's procedures and the Yosemite Faculty Association's dues. - 24.3 All probationary, temporary, regular (tenured), and part-time certificated faculty who were members of the Association prior to the U.S. Supreme Court decision in Janus vs. AFSCME shall maintain their current membership in the Association.
+Faculty members of the Association wishing to withdraw from the membership shall follow the current procedures outlined in the Association's bylaws. - 24.4 The Yosemite Faculty Association agrees to provide the District with thirty (30) days advance notice of any change in dues following notification of such changes to the Association membership. - 24.5 With respect to all authorized sums deducted by the District for membership dues, the District agrees to promptly remit such monies to the Association along with the alphabetical list of all unit members having dues automatically deducted with their salary. - 24.6 The Yosemite Faculty Association shall indemnify and hold the District, its members, officers, or agents, individually or collectively, harmless from any and all claims, demands, suits or any other action arising from the organizational security provisions contained herein.